steveworsley/omg/src/posts/notes-home-brewing-front-end-culture.md

 * Having hiring practices and interview processes in place to hire for accessibility, performance, UX and Javascript over a traditional Computer Science skillset.
 * Admitting, that no matter where on the stack people's skillsets sit, we're all engineers.
 Have respect for each other and the work we do.
-* Having engineers who are passionate about front-end, who care about the it and can talk about it is a start.
+* Having engineers who are passionate about front-end, who care about it and can talk about it is a start.

 - - -

 Challenges we face when creating a front-end culture:

-* Getting other engineers recognise the work going into front-end and to respect that building UI and UX is a completely different skill set.
+* Getting other engineers to recognise the work going into front-end and to respect that building UI and UX is a completely different skill set.
 * What does full-stack even mean now?
 Every single layer of the stack has increased in depth and complexity.
 * What even is front-end?
 Front of the front-end, back of the front-end.
 Where do you start?
 * The range of work to be done across the front-end can be restricted by job roles and expectations.
 "Oh, you're a front-end engineer then you just do Javascript.".
 There's almost not enough roles and titles to cater for the different types of work involved.
 Are you closer to APIs or Design?